 When arrests are being made, whether the cops have sought a warrant for the detention or not, the police officer who is making the arrest is legally required to identify himself as a member of the state’s legal entity.
 If a warrant has been released in the matter, this should also be mentioned along with the offense for which the individual is being detained.

-It can be decidedly simpler to find information on warrants that have already been served.
-All you will have to do is check the website of the Iowa Department of Corrections and use their prisoner search tool.
-This is available at https://doc.iowa.gov/offender/search
+Finding information on warrants that have already been served can be decidedly simpler.
+All you will have to do is check the Iowa Department of Corrections website and use their prisoner search tool.
+This is available at the Iowa Offender Search here.

-Alternatively, browsing through the court dockets database or the most wanted list can also help.
-Because the department of the clerk of court keeps records pertaining to all cases that have been heard by the state tribunals, you can find court records on civil as well as criminal matters through this source.
-You can also access court records through the Iowa judiciary website at https://www.iowacourts.gov/.
+Alternatively, browsing the court dockets database or the most wanted list can help.
+Because the Department of the Clerk of Court keeps records pertaining to all cases that the state tribunals have heard, you can find court records on civil as well as criminal matters through this source.
+You can also access court records through the Iowa Judiciary website.

 To get in touch with the Department of Corrections, you can head over to 510 East 12th Street, Des Moines, IA 50319.
-Inquiries for crime history are charged at $13 per search when sent through mail and at $15/ search when sent through fax.
+Inquiries for crime history are charged at $15 per search when sent through the mail.